 - Identifying investment opportunities and facilitating access to finance through promotion of promising investment proposals with Regional and International Financial Institutions such as the Union for Arab Banks, the joint World Bank/IFC and Goldman Sachs Fund, EBRD, and other national and regional development Banks.

-The activities of the project are expected to bring the following concrete results:
+The activities of the project brought the following concrete results: